KristopherKubicki/argon2_quantum/README.md

 Deploy the stack using `cdk deploy` when you're ready.

+## Dependency Management

+All Python packages are pinned in `requirements.txt` and `pyproject.toml`.
+When updating a dependency:

+1. Review the package's changelog and security notes.
+2. Modify the version in both files to match.
+3. Run `ruff`, `bandit` and the full test suite before submitting a PR.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for